Generic Oracle

 select name from v$database;

-Refer to this section for steps to connect to your local database.
+Refer to the steps in this section if you need to connect to your local database.
 For detailed information and troubleshooting help, read Connecting to a Local Database.

 Prerequisites